-A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
+A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency, and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
-Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
+Sources listed in the Questionable Category may be untrustworthy and should be fact-checked per article.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

 Reasoning: Pro-State Propaganda, Censorship, Poor Sourcing

-Press Freedom Rank: China 177/180
+Press Freedom Rank: TOTAL OPPRESSION

 In 1997, SOHU Inc. was founded by Charles Zhang as an online search company called Internet Technologies China (ITC).
-In 2003 it became SOHU Inc. Charles Zhang currently is Chairman & Chief Executive Officer at Sohu.com Ltd., Chairman of Changyou.com Ltd. (a subsidiary of Sohu.com Ltd.) and Chairman at Sogou, Inc. He is also a member of the All-China Federation of Industry & Commerce.
+In 2003 it became SOHU Inc. Charles Zhang currently is Chairman & Chief Executive Officer at Sohu.com Ltd., Chairman of Changyou.com Ltd. (a subsidiary of Sohu.com Ltd.), and Chairman at Sogou, Inc. He is also a member of the All-China Federation of Industry & Commerce.

-Read our country profile on China
+Read our country profile on China.

 Funded by / Ownership

-Dr. Charles Zhang is the founder and Chairman of the Board of Directors and Chief Executive of Sohu Inc. For more on management please see here.
+Dr. Charles Zhang is the founder and Chairman of the Board of Directors and Chief Executive of Sohu Inc. For more on management, please see here.

 Analysis / Bias

-In 2019, China’s online watchdog The Cyberspace Administration of China (The CAC) ordered Baidu, a Chinese multinational technology company based in Beijing, but incorporated in the Cayman Islands, and Sohu to suspend news services for a week.
-Bloomberg reported with the headline “Baidu, Sohu Get Caught in Latest Chinese Internet Clampdown”.
+In 2019, China’s online watchdog, The Cyberspace Administration of China (The CAC), ordered Baidu, a Chinese multinational technology company based in Beijing but incorporated in the Cayman Islands, and Sohu to suspend news services for a week.
+Bloomberg reported with the headline “Baidu, Sohu Get Caught in Latest Chinese Internet Clampdown.”
 The CAC announced that “it was starting a six-month effort to eradicate “vulgar” information.”
 In other words, there is significant censorship by the government.

-In review, Sohu publishes news that is generally pro-Chinese government such as this “Xi Jinping chaired the China-Africa Solidarity Anti-epidemic Summit and delivered a keynote speech” and often celebrates President Xi Jinping “Xi Jinping: I believe that humanity will eventually overcome the epidemic”.
-When it comes to sourcing, Sohu utilizes questionable Chinese news sources such as Xinhua, Guancha News and the state-owned Beijing News, as well as credible sources such as USA Today.
+In review, Sohu publishes news that is generally pro-Chinese government, such as this “Xi Jinping chaired the China-Africa Solidarity Anti-epidemic Summit and delivered a keynote speech” and often celebrates President Xi Jinping “Xi Jinping: I believe that humanity will eventually overcome the epidemic.”
+Regarding sourcing, Sohu utilizes questionable Chinese news sources such as Xinhua, Guancha News, and the state-owned Beijing News, as well as credible sources such as USA Today.

 Failed Fact Checks